samerlahoud/tutorial-lpwan-iot/WPMC-19/perf-evaluation.md

 - We compute the maximum data rate $D(i)$ for each device $i$
   - Link adapation
   - Choice of transmission format
-- The device data rate for average radio conditions
+- The device data rate for average radio conditions is given by:
 $$\bar{D} = \frac{\sum_{i}D(i)}{I}$$
-- The average device rate after scheduling
+- After scheduling, the average device rate is computed as follows
 $$d = \frac{\bar{D}}{I}$$

 ## Capacity Comparison of NB-IoT and LoRaWAN